 The other issue with insurance requiring a diagnosis is simply that you now have a diagnosis.
-I have had more than a few clients get caught up in their diagnosis and see it as part of their identity.
+Every clinician has more than a few clients that get caught up in their diagnosis and see it as part of their identity.
 Rather than dealing with an issue they are facing, they become their issue.
-I don’t see my clients as disorders and symptoms and I don’t find that they benefit from seeing themselves that way either.
-I see them as whole and complete people who, like everyone, struggle at times to adapt to what life brings them.
-I believe that they benefit the most when they are able to take this perspective also.
+We don’t see our clients as disorders and symptoms and we don’t find that they benefit from seeing themselves that way either.
+Our clients are whole and complete people who, like everyone, struggle at times to adapt to what life brings them.
+We believe that they benefit the most when they are able to take this perspective also.

 Your Diagnosis, Your Privacy, and Your Choice

 Once that diagnosis is reported to the insurance company, it will remain on your medical records for the rest of your life.
 Many people don’t realize how that can impact them and how they lose control of access to that information when that file is shared with those who need access to it.
 A diagnosis says nothing about who you are now, how you have adapted and grown, your strengths, and what actual symptoms you experience.
 And yet, a diagnosis will say a lot for those who read it and may negatively impact you in the future.
 Your diagnosis can follow you around in school or college and be a barrier to doing certain things such as working with the military, being hired for federal jobs, obtaining security clearances, working in aviation, and any other jobs requiring health-care related checks.
 In fact, many schools and healthcare institutions are now employing policies to screen out employees who may be unstable or cost too much money in mental health care and lost work days.
 Your choice in who knows your diagnosis disappears once that diagnosis is provided to your insurance.